 Voltage Reduction - We have continued to receive complaints of high voltage on our network as the amount of embedded generation increases.
 Our programme of reducing the set point voltage at 11kV busbars of our primary substations is benefitting this situation.
 This is the first step in a revision to our voltage control policy which is being amended as a result of the learning from the CLNR project.
 The basic assessment involved determining whether the tapping range at the substation is adequate for the expected load flows and voltages on the network, whilst still leaving room for an OC6 voltage reduction.
-The assessment assumed that the reduction in statutory voltage limit on the LV network (from 225.6V to 216.2V) would provide the necessary voltage leg-room to lower the target voltage at the primary substation by 200V.
+The assessment assumed that the reduction in statutory voltage limit on the LV network (from 225.6V to 216.2V) would provide the necessary voltage legroom to lower the target voltage at the primary substation by 200V.
 Reducing the target 11kV voltage by 200V results in a voltage reduction of approximately 4.5V at the LV terminals of a distribution transformer.
 These actions are designed to create the voltage headroom to cater for the connection of PV without creating voltage complaints.

-During the production of the 2019/20 update we noticed that in Yorkshire specific actions to reduce voltage had been recorded, but that opportunities to combine voltage reduction with normal maintenance had also been taken and these had not been recorded.
-We introduced a new method to capture these by looking at the voltages from our telemetry and we have identified to the end of 2019/20 a further 243 primary substations to be recorded as completed for voltage reduction.
-In 2020/21, we completed a further 23 sites and in 2021/22 we completed 5 more sites under the Voltage Reduction program bringing the total to 497.
-It is estimated that these actions have released 4,473MVA of voltage headroom to date, allowing connection of more distributed generation such as domestic solar PV to the LV network fed from each primary substation.
+In 2022/23, we completed a further 13 sites under the Voltage Reduction program bringing the total to 511.

+It is estimated that these actions have released 4,599MVA of voltage headroom to date, allowing connection of more distributed generation such as domestic solar PV to the LV network fed from each primary substation.

 HV automation - We are currently rolling out Automatic Power Restoration System (APRS) across our High Voltage distribution network.
-This has been deployed across 56 primary substations in 2021/22; 5 in the Northeast & 51 in Yorkshire bringing the total to 356 since 2014.
+This has been deployed across 51 primary substations in 2022/23; 6 in the Northeast & 45 in Yorkshire bringing the total to 407 since 2014.
 It is designed to identify and isolate faulted sections of the network and then restore healthy sections of network within 3 minutes.
 This restores supplies to many customers automatically and also enables fault restoration/repair staff to be directed towards the faulted section of network more quickly, both of which enhance the customer experience.
 Note, whenever a new APRS installation occurs, it is entered as an addition.
 Subsequently, where we have upgraded a system from advisory to executable, we have removed it from the year of original installation and inserted it as an addition in the upgrade year.
 The CML figures are not adjusted.

-LV Technology Programme - We have continued with our pro-active approach to LV network intermittent faults by use of new technology, this centres on the concurrent deployment of 1,081 smart LV devices on the LV network.
+LV Technology Programme - We have continued with our pro-active approach to LV network intermittent faults by use of new technology, this centres on the concurrent deployment of over 1000 smart LV devices on the LV network.
 The intention is to restore intermittent (Non Damage) faults within 3 minutes and thus enhance customer experience.
 Over time, this allows the pro-active location and repair of persistently active intermittent faults before customers experience a longer, permanent unplanned interruption (Damage Fault).
 These devices improve customer service and reduce costs associated with service failures as well as reducing overtime payments due to the ability to programme fuse replacements in normal working time.